davidblackuk/fred-godot/README.md

   + ~~Fred can pause on climbing ladders~~
   + ~~Fred can exit / fall off ladders by walking~~
   + ~~We want to be able to tint ladders~~
+  + fall over ladder latches to it (musnt stop getting off!)
 + Fred death
   + ~~Enemy collisions~~
   + One shot or health bar?